-The median income for a household in River Heights is \$71,750.
-The median property value is \$257,600.
+As of 2019 the median income for a household in River Heights was \$71,7501.
+The median property value was \$257,6001.
 If more than 30% of a household's income is spent on housing, funds for other necessities such as food, transportation, and health care may be insufficient.
 Therefore, the maximum amount that should be spent on housing (maximum monthly rent or mortgage plus utilities) would be approximately at the following levels based on a \$71,750 median (MI) income.